Rottweil

 Rottweil (/de/; Alemannic: Rautweil) is a town in southwest Germany in the state of Baden-Württemberg.
 Rottweil was a free imperial city for nearly 600 years.

-Located between the Black Forest and the Swabian Alps, Rottweil has over 25,000 inhabitants as of 2022.
-The town is famous for its medieval center and for its traditional carnival (called "Fasnet" in the local Swabian dialect).
+Located between the Black Forest and the Swabian Alps, Rottweil has a population of over 25,000 as of 2022.
+The town has a medieval center hosts a traditional carnival (called "Fasnet" in the local Swabian dialect).
 It is the oldest town in Baden-Württemberg, and its appearance has changed very little since the 16th century.

 The town gives its name to the Rottweiler dog breed.